jonathanmarvens/drydrop-jonathanmarvens.com/content/posts/en/2012/09/17/a-new-password-system.md

 slug: a-new-password-system
 category: technology

 Ever since I've been using [computers][], it has all been a wonder for me.
-I use computers, with the help of the amazing "[internet][]", to check my emails, watch videos, stream music, read books, etc. I've always been [happy][] with the way things normally just work.
+I use computers, with the help of the amazing "[internet][]" [;)], to check my emails, watch videos, stream music, read books, etc. I've always been [happy][] with the way things normally just work.

 Dedicated programmers/developers all over the world have taken their time to develop the sophisticated systems we use today.
 Today, when you buy a copy of Microsoft Office, for example, dedicated Microsoft Office developers from a Microsoft team have taken their time to make sure that when anyone pops open the software, it just works.
 The same goes for Apple or any other company.
 Now, these things are good and it is great that we have systems that can do all our work for us, but with that comes a big issue.